 - 4.1 In order to assess what further action the Council and its Political Groups can take, officers have reviewed the LGA's Civility in public life report and the associated advice/guidance on how to handle intimidation.
+The following measures could be adopted to support members: - 4.1.1 An officer be appointed to act as a point of contact for any councillor who has received intimidatory contact or communication from an external or internal source and wishes to seek support and guidance on how to best handle this. - 4.1.2 Encourage each political group within the Council to appoint either the Leader of the group and/or one of their number to perform a similar role as above for their elected member.
-The following measures could be adopted, in addition to the above, to support members: - 4.1.1 The adoption of a member protocol to incorporate the various measures identified which would also include examples of abusive, intimidatory or threatening behaviour to assist members to identify when it is not appropriate to accept such behaviour. - 4.1.2 The Council to encourage Norfolk Constabulary and the Norfolk Police and Crime Commissioner in establishing protocols for how councillors should report serious intimidation and threats that are made to them in their role as councillor, including establishing a named officer responsible for handling serious threats to councillors and to advise on personal safety and security. - 4.1.3 Ensuring that council insurance arrangements cover injuries or loss suffered by elected members arising from their role as councillors in respect of any intimidation.

-4.1.4 Officers to consider what additional steps could be taken by the council to mitigate the risk of councillors in the event of severe intimidation and threats.
-For example, in some areas where councillors have been subjected to death threats, they have been supplied with personal alarms by the police and, occasionally, by their Council.

-4.2 The Committee is therefore requested to consider the action taken to date and decide if any further action, either noted above or discussed at the meeting is to be taken forward.
+- 4.1.3 The Council to encourage Norfolk Constabulary and the Norfolk Police and Crime Commissioner in establishing protocols for how councillors should report serious intimidation and threats that are made to them in their role as councillor, including establishing a named officer responsible for handling serious threats to councillors and to advise on personal safety and security. - 4.1.4 Ensuring that council insurance arrangements cover injuries or loss suffered by elected members arising from their role as councillors in respect of any intimidation. - 4.1.5 Officers to consider what additional steps could be taken by the council to mitigate the risk of councillors in the event of severe intimidation and threats.
+For example, in some areas where councillors have been subjected to death threats, they have been supplied with personal alarms by the police and, occasionally, by their Council. - 4.1.6 Encourage councillors to use the model rules of engagement developed by the LGA on their personal websites and social media. - 4.1.7 Notifying members of individuals added to the Council's potentially violent persons register, so they can contact designated officers to check potentially violent persons prior to undertaking a home visit. - 4.1.8 Encourage members to complete the LGA's call for evidence survey. - 4.2 Committee is asked to consider adopting a number of the measures identified above to help ensure that members remain safe when undertaking their public duties. - 5.
+Issues and risks - 5.1 Resource Implications the work required to implement the suggestions outlined at paragraph 4.1 can be undertaken within existing Council resources. - 5.2 Legal Implications none - 5.3 Equality Implications none - 5.4 Environmental Impact none - 5.5 Crime and Disorder measures identified to promote the safety of members

-5. Issues and risks

-- 5.1 Resource Implications the work required to implement the suggestions can be undertaken within existing Council resources.

-- 5.2 Legal Implications none

-- 5.3 Equality Implications none

-- 5.4 Environmental Impact none

-- 5.5 Crime and Disorder measures identified to promote the safety of members

-- 5.6 Risks no other risks identified.
+5.6 Risks - no other risks identified.